IsuruSankhajith/medicare_FLASK_API/README.md

-# Welcome to my kernel
+# Welcome to my Final year project
 Skin cancer is the most common human malignancy, is primarily diagnosed visually, beginning with an initial clinical screening and followed potentially by dermoscopic analysis, a biopsy and histopathological examination.
 Automated classification of skin lesions using images is a challenging task owing to the fine-grained variability in the appearance of skin lesions.

 This the **HAM10000 ("Human Against Machine with 10000 training images")** dataset.It consists of 10015 dermatoscopicimages which are released as a training set for academic machine learning purposes and are publiclyavailable through the ISIC archive.
 This benchmark dataset can be used for machine learning and for comparisons with human experts.